Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Well posedness of the corresponding martingale problem

 We choose in this paragraph to address first the uniqueness, which is a rather direct extension of our previous approach, whereas the existence is a bit involved and requires to exploit the Krylov like inequality \eqref{KRYLOV_1} that has been established for the process $(\bar \X_t)_{t\ge 0} $ with 0 drift in the non-degenerate component introduced in \eqref{DYN_NO_DRIFT}.

-\paragraph{Uniqueness under Assumption \A{D}-(c)}
+\paragraph{\textbf{Uniqueness under Assumption \A{D}-(c)}}

 With the notations of the previous paragraph it remains to control, in $L^{q'}-L^{p'} $ norm, the contribution ${\bar {\mathcal R}}f $ introduced in \eqref{BAR_R_CURSIF}.
-The term $\bar Rf$ in \eqref{R_PROXY_MODIF} is again controlled as under assumption \A{A}-(a).
+The term $\bar Rf$ in \eqref{R_PROXY_MODIF} is again controlled as under assumption \A{D}-(a).
 Similarly to the previous paragraph (see also \eqref{CTR_GRAD} and \eqref{BAR_R_CURSIF}), we have:

-Uniqueness then follows from the following lemma which can be viewed as a refinement of Lemma \ref{CTR_N_GAMMA} and explicitly exploits the condition on $p$ and $q$ stated in \A{A}-(c). \begin{lem}[Refined $L^{q}-L^p$ control of singularized Green kernels] \phantom{GRRRRR}\\ Introduce for all $f,F_1\in L^q\big([0,T],L^p(\R^{nd})\big) $ and $(t,\x)\in[0,T]\times \R^{nd}$,
+Uniqueness then follows from the following lemma which can be viewed as a refinement of Lemma \ref{CTR_N_GAMMA} and explicitly exploits the condition on $p$ and $q$ stated in \A{D}-(c). \begin{lemma}[Refined $L^{q}-L^p$ control of singularized Green kernels] \phantom{GRRRRR}\\ Introduce for all $f,F_1\in L^q\big([0,T],L^p(\R^{nd})\big) $ and $(t,\x)\in[0,T]\times \R^{nd}$,

-Then, for all $p\ge 2, q>2 $ s.t. $\frac {n^2d}p+\frac{2}q<1 $, there exists $C(T):=C(T,A,p,q) \underset{T\rightarrow 0}{\longrightarrow} 0$ s.t. for all $f,F_1\in L^q\big([0,T],L^p(\R^{nd})\big) $
+Then, for all $p\ge 2, q>2 $ s.t. $\frac {n^2d}p+\frac{2}q<1 $, there exists $C(T):=C(T,\A{A},p,q) \underset{T\rightarrow 0}{\longrightarrow} 0$ s.t. for all $f,F_1\in L^q\big([0,T],L^p(\R^{nd})\big) $